mluisbrown/ZoomTest/README.md

 If you run it on an iOS 11.4 simulator, it works fine.
 The image appears, centered in the scroll view and you can zoom and scroll

-If you run it on an iOS 12.0 simulatore, it is totally broken.
+If you run it on an iOS 12.0 simulator, it is totally broken.
 The image does not even appear in the scroll view.